Yoga Teacher in London for Finance Professionals

 I’m Scott Robinson, and I’m the founder of Yogibanker.
 I’m a 200 RYT (200 hours) qualified Yoga and Mindfulness Meditation teacher and Corporate Wellness advocate.

-I offer private and group yoga classes as well as classes at Ten Health & Fitness, one of London’s leading health & fitness providers to ambitious, driven, hard-working professionals working in financial services or corporations.
-My passion is to help people like you perform better and achieve higher standards in your life, your career, or athletic pursuit.
+I offer private and group yoga classes to ambitious, driven, hard-working professionals working in financial services.
+My passion is to help people like you perform better and achieve higher standards in your life, your career, or athletic pursuit in a kinder, more compassionate way.

 Back in 2006, my therapist introduced me to Reiki.
 For the first time, I felt a sense of ‘suspended animation’, as if I was floating in mid-air.
 Over time, I went on to reap the many benefits of reiki and meditation, and I just knew that my life would never be the same.